-Join Sean Adams for an in-depth discussion in this video World War II: Axis powers, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video World War II: Axis powers, part of Learning Graphic Design History.

 - Adolf Hitler, was appointed Chancellor of Germany,…on January 30th, 1933.…The Nazi party then began to eliminate…all political opposition and consolidate their power…with a campaign of violence and intimidation.…They immediately began a mass media campaign…to rule the German people.…By 1934, the Nazi propaganda machine…now controlled all communications, from radio to posters.…Joseph Goebbels was the head of the Nazi…Ministry of Propaganda.…